scaljeri/di-xxl/README.md

 It is generic, because it can inject everything into anything in multiple ways.
 Together with support for namespaces, decorators, factory functions and projections it is a powerful tool ready for complex situations.

-In its most basic form, to register an entity like a class, object or function looks like this
+In its most basic form a registration of an entity like a class, object or function is done like this

     import {DI} from 'di-xxl';